|Date Opened||9/21/2018 12:00:00 PM|

-The Department of Children and Families is recruiting for a full-time Clinical Social Worker Associate to work in the Manchester Area office, located at 364 West Middle Turnpike, Manchester, CT.
-This is a 37.5 hour per week position, operating 1st shift Monday-Friday (8:30 am to 5 pm).
+The Department of Children and Families is recruiting for a full-time Clinical Social Worker Associate to serve as the Manchester Area office substance abuse specialist.
+This is a 37.5 hour per week position, operating 1st shift Monday-Friday (8:30 am to 5 pm) at 364 West Middle Turnpike, Manchester, CT.

 Our mission is to work together with families and communities for children who are healthy, safe, smart and strong.
 Region 4, which covers the territories of Hartford and Manchester, serves the largest number of children and families in the State of Connecticut and are proud of our diverse and dedicated workforce who strive every day to meet the needs of those we encounter.
 Our family-centered, strength-based approach to our work seeks to improve the well-being of the children and families we serve.

 Preference shall be given to individuals with substance abuse experience and/or Licensed Drug and Alcohol Counselors.